ejb98/wingstl/README.md

 2. Katz, Joseph, and Allen Plotkin.
 Low-speed aerodynamics.
 Vol. 13.
 Cambridge university press, 2001.

 ## License
 Licensed under the GNU General Public License v3.0 or later (GPLv3+).
-See end of source file for details.
+See License file for details.

 ## Future Work
 This project is ongoing.
 Future work will involve adding various argument flags to allow more granular control over user input